robert/robert.github.com/_posts/2018-11-15-programming-project-5-snake.md

 Give this a go.
 Accept input from the player and use it to move our snake around the board.
 Make sure you test your code rigorously.
 Verify you can slither right into every corner without causing an `Array index out of bound!` error.
 Think about what should happen if a snake is heading `UP`, and the player presses the key for `DOWN`.
 I personally like just ignoring their bamboozling command, but you might prefer to handle it differently.

 If the player crashes into their own body, the laws of the universe say that they should die.
 But for now, allow the player to glide through themselves without coming to any harm.
-For a brief, fleeting second, let the player be immortal.
+For a fleeting second, let the player be immortal.

 <p style="text-align: center">
 <img src="/images/snake-cross.png" />